nvaccess/nvda/user_docs/en/userGuide.md

 ##### Registration for UI Automation events and property changes {#AdvancedSettingsSelectiveUIAEventRegistration}

-This setting changes how NVDA registers for events fired by the Microsoft UI Automation accessibility API.
+This option changes how NVDA registers for events fired by the Microsoft UI Automation accessibility API.
+The registration for UI Automation events and property changes combo box has three options:

+* Automatic: "selective" on Windows 11 Sun Valley 2 (version 22H2) and later, "global" otherwise.
+* Selective: NVDA will limit event registration to the system focus for most events.
+If you suffer from performance issues in one or more applications, We recommend you to try this functionality to see whether performance improves.
+However, on older versions of Windows, NVDA may have trouble tracking focus in some controls (such as the task manager and emoji panel).
+* Global: NVDA registers for many UIA events that are processed and discarded within NVDA itself.
+While focus tracking is more reliable in more situations, performance is significantly degraded, especially in applications like Microsoft Visual Studio.

 | . {.hideHeaderRow} |.|
 |---|---|